purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 I don't like this privacy protection technique.
 Not only does it break real usecases for no reason (WebP decoding simply can't be device-dependent), it is also totally useless, because adding predictable (!) noise increases uniqueness instead of decreasing it.

-It is also beyond me why using WebGL instead of the 2D context works:
+It is also unclear to me why using WebGL instead of the 2D context works:

 ```javascript
 const bitmap = await createImageBitmap(blob);